bower/bower.github.io/docs/pluggable-resolvers.md

 }
 {% endhighlight %}

-The `index.js` should exportk factory for resolver and few other functions, as follows:
+The `index.js` should export factory for resolver, as follows:

 {% highlight javascript %}
 var tmp = require('tmp');